hashicorp/consul/middleware/etcd/README.md

   pointing to external names.
 If you want CoreDNS to act as a proxy for clients, you'll need to add the proxy middleware.
 * `tls` followed the cert, key and the CA's cert filenames.
-* `debug` allow debug queries.
+* `debug` allows for debug queries.
 Prefix the name with `o-o.debug.` to retrieve extra information in the additional section of the reply in the form of TXT records.

 ## Examples